shakira7/Quiz2-HCI/readme.md

 ## Layout & Structure

 The entire layout is in card view which is similar to the "lookbook" theme that our client wanted.
+The card view involves containers that have sometimes sharp or soft rounded edges.
+This will make the users gain the first impression that the theme feels comforting and professional.

 <img width="1174" height="823" alt="after" src="https://github.com/user-attachments/assets/fd2ccd8b-a6b4-4d68-abbb-5f6efe9c0c22" />

 ## Data Presentation

 I have already impremented the data presentation by presenting the website in devices like desktop, laptop, tablet, and phones.
-This makes it accessable in every device.
+This makes the website accessable in every device.
+For example, on your phone, you can access this website easily and use every button.

 Tablet:
 <img width="768" height="535" alt="Screenshot 2025-12-09 at 09 37 54" src="https://github.com/user-attachments/assets/1f695fa0-5da4-4170-9621-b0723a42319a" />